Kevin-AC/FrontendMentorChallenges/README.md

 If you would like the design files (we provide Sketch & Figma versions) to inspect the design in more detail, you can [subscribe as a PRO member](https://www.frontendmentor.io/pro).

-You will find all the required assets in the `/images` folder.
-The assets are already optimized.
+All the required assets for this project are in the `/assets` folder.
+The images are already exported for the correct screen size and optimized.

+We also include variable and static font files for the required fonts for this project.
+You can choose to either link to Google Fonts or use the local font files to host the fonts yourself.
+Note that we've removed the static font files for the font weights that aren't needed for this project.

 There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.